JeffersonLab/swcarpentry-jlab-singularity/_episodes/02-jlabce-container.md

 Since there is not a lot of versioning one can do on this container, we will first introduce a container where versions ARE important.

-## Retrieving the Jefferson Lab Common Environment container
+## Retrieving the Jefferson Lab Common Environment container from Singularity Hub

 Now that we have the basics of containers behind us, we can use our first 'useful' physics container: the Jefferson Lab Common Environment container.
 This